rifaterdemsahin/RancherOnCodeSpaces/Markdown/workshop.md

-Complete the rancher install on your end and login and run hello-world
+# Objective :  Ran Rancher
+# Key Result : Login and run hello-world take a screenshot in your own repo